semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu.md

 ### Height

 We recommended to avoid limiting the dropdown's height for the menus.
-It's important for the user to see all available options, especially if there are links or different controls.
+It's important for the user to observe all available options, especially if there are links or different controls.
 We don’t recommend using a scroll for such menus.

 ## Placement